THE ARTIST VS THE ARCHIVE

 Hosts: Robert Bell and Micheline Ford

 Robert Bell, Senior Curator, Decorative Arts and Design, invited delegates into the Collection Study Room of the National Gallery of Australia to present a selection of costumes from the Ballets Russes from 1903 – 1933.
 The NGA began building a decorative arts collection very early in its history, and its presence is now well established with a dedicated department encompassing the Australian and international collections.
 The Gallery has continued to acquire the work of leading designers and craft practitioners who have influenced design and the decorative arts since the late nineteenth century.
 In this tour delegates had the opportunity to get up close to a selection of some beautiful and fragile costumes and were able to talk with Robert Bell and the textile conservator Micheline Ford about the process involved in the art of conservation.

 Host: Karla Conway

-Karla Conway, Canberra Youth Theatre Artistic Director invites you on an afternoon tour to Canberra’s best-kept secret, the Sculpture Garden at the National Gallery of Australia.
+Karla Conway, Canberra Youth Theatre Artistic Director invited delegates on an afternoon tour to Canberra’s best-kept secret, the Sculpture Garden at the National Gallery of Australia.
 Displayed between the shores of Lake Burley Griffin and the NGA are outside ‘rooms’ that are home to 26 sculptures.
 Acquired during the early 1980s, the abstract and industrial aesthetic of the sculptures is reflective of the time.
-Karla will lead you through the garden on a tour of her latest site-specific work, 35°17 SOUTH: a multi-reality, location-based game inspired by the Sculpture Garden.
-Karla will discuss her developmental process and working with a national institution.
-The tour will conclude with James Turrell’s work, Within without.
+Karla led delegates through the garden on a tour of her site-specific work, 35°17 SOUTH: a multi-reality, location-based game inspired by the Sculpture Garden.
+Karla discussed her developmental process and working with a national institution.
+The tour concluded with James Turrell’s work, Within without.